Wolves beat Blazers for 3rd straight win since Butler trade

+MINNEAPOLIS (AP) - Kevin Garnett showed up courtside, and that wasn't the only surprise in Minnesota on Friday night.

+In their first week without erstwhile defensive stalwart Jimmy Butler, the new-look Timberwolves locked down one of the Western Conference's top teams.

-MINNEAPOLIS (AP) - Andrew Wiggins scored 23 points, Derrick Rose had 17 and the Minnesota Timberwolves kept cruising without Jimmy Butler by beating the Portland Trail Blazers 112-96 on Friday night.
+Andrew Wiggins scored 23 points, Derrick Rose had 17 and the Wolves won their third straight game since trading Butler by beating the Portland Trail Blazers 112-96 on Friday night.

+Wearing a new purple-and-black alternate jersey on a Prince-themed night, Garnett got the crowd going when the video board showed him sitting below the basket.
+Then the home team kept them cheering with a defensive effort that would've made the Wolves icon - a ferocious defender in his prime - proud.

+"It was great to see him," Karl-Anthony Towns said.
+"It was a long conversation with me and him to get him to come.
+So I'm happy he came and we played really well as a team.

+"All he wants to do is see Minnesota succeed, so I'm just happy we gave him something to cheer about."

+The Wolves entered the game allowed opposing teams to score an average of 116.2 points per game.
+They held the Blazers - who were averaging 115.9 per game - to their season low.

-Robert Covington and Karl-Anthony Towns each had 14 points for the Wolves, who are 7-1 at home and 3-0 since trading the disgruntled Butler to Philadelphia on Monday.
+Towns and Robert Covington each had 14 points for the Wolves, who are 7-1 at home and 3-0 since trading the disgruntled Butler to Philadelphia on Monday.

-The home crowd buzzed on a Prince-themed night with former Minnesota All-Star Kevin Garnett sitting courtside in one of the team's special purple-and-black alternate jerseys.
-The Wolves kept them cheering with uncharacteristically solid defense, sending Portland to its second straight loss with a season-low in points.

 It was a stark difference from the last time the teams met nearly two weeks ago, when the Blazers held Minnesota to 81 points - the lowest point total in the NBA this season.
 The Wolves were without Butler, Jeff Teague and Rose for that game.